 The public health platform combines RSU resources at an interdisciplinary level to conduct high-quality research to facilitate health promotion, contribute to healthcare organisations and improve the work environment in Latvia.
-The priorities and the fields of the research programme have been identified in the RSU Research the Development Strategy of the Research Institution for 2015–2020.
+The priorities and the fields of the research programme have been identified in the RSU Research Institution development strategy for 2015–2020.

 RSU continually upgrades the study process to ensure more possibilities for young specialists in practical medicine.
 In 2019, the Department of Dermatology and Venereology was opened and the Clinic of Oral and Maxillofacial Surgery of the RSU Institute of Stomatology was expanded.
 RSU Institute of Stomatology is the study base unit of the prospective dental specialists.

 The number of RSU graduates in health care increased by 22% in 2019 compared to 2017.
-In 2019, the percentage of health care graduates at RSU was 70%.
+In 2019, the percentage of health care graduates at RSU was 70% (see diagram).

 RSU's vision, and one of its main goals, is to provide research-based, high-quality and exportable higher education in Europe and in the world.
 RSU provides a solid foundation for academic and professional education and research, as well as offers and ensures lifelong learning for all.